hoangfin/amazon-clone/README.md

 - State Management
 - User Authentication & Protected Routes

-Due to learning purpose, all React components & custom hooks are composed from scratch, all
+Due to learning purpose, all React components & custom hooks are composed from scratch, though minimum amount of React libraries are installed.

 ## Features
 - Full-Text Search